Board-level technology leadership · Production AI

 Board and Investor Communication

 Translating technical reality into business terms.
 Technical due diligence, audit responses, and the governance frameworks that give investors confidence without strangling engineering productivity.
-Technology risk is business risk, and it deserves to be articulated properly.
+Technology risk is business risk, and it deserves to be articulated properly — by someone who has sat on the board and answered to it.

 Typical Engagement Model

-Two to three days per week, minimum three to six months.
+Two days per week, minimum six months, outside IR35, multi-client.
+I take on only one or two fractional engagements at a time so each gets real attention rather than a name on a roster.
 London on-site presence at least once a week where it is useful — the informal conversation and observation that technical leadership depends on does not happen on video calls.
 Remote the rest of the time.
 Direct reporting line to the CEO or founder — burying a fractional CTO under a non-technical manager defeats the purpose of the role.

 The first ninety days follow a predictable shape.
 Month one is assessment — auditing architecture, interviewing the team, understanding the business model.
 Month two is quick wins and strategic planning — two or three high-impact improvements delivered fast, alongside a longer-term strategy specific enough to act on.
-Month three is execution — architectural decisions, code review, mentoring senior engineers, and process improvements that outlast the engagement.
+Month three is execution — architectural decisions, code review, shipping, mentoring senior engineers, and process improvements that outlast the engagement.
+The First-90-Days Playbook below is the exact framework.

-On pricing — engagements are scoped to what you need rather than rigid packages.
+On pricing — engagements are scoped to what you need rather than rigid packages, and the rate is a conversation rather than a filter.
 Our Advisory & Strategy tier is the right starting point for most fractional CTO work.
 For a concrete number, the useful next step is a conversation about the problem.

 Who You Are Working With

-The fractional CTO role sits alongside our digital strategy and legacy modernisation work.
+The fractional CTO role sits alongside our fractional CFO, digital strategy and legacy modernisation work — many founders pair the person who owns whether the technology is sound with the one who owns whether the numbers are.
 Whether you need fractional leadership, a full-time hire we help you recruit, or a strategic assessment, the starting point is the same — an honest evaluation of where you are, where you need to be, and what it will take to get there.

 Frequently Asked Questions